 Treating the gas pedal kindly (rather than slamming it with your foot every time the light switches to green) can also extend the lifespan of your transmission, which can be costly to repair and replace.

 Slow acceleration and mindful driving can also reduce your risk of accidents, which can cost you thousands in medical and legal fees.
-If you’re currently navigating a truck accident, learn more about legal assistance here.

 Many people overlook this important gas saving tip.
 When possible, carpool to specific destinations.
 This may mean catching a ride to work with a friend, or consolidating partygoers into one vehicle.